 We have over 30 years of experience working within data centre and server room environments.
 Our knowledge and experience means that we know how to design, install and maintain the right cooling, energy management, power and monitoring solutions for any critical IT environment.

-Field based engineering locations: Chester, Warrington, London, Manchester, Bristol, Birmingham, Leeds, Dublin and Edinburgh for nationwide service coverage, site surveys, maintenance visits and emergency call outs.
+Field based engineering locations: Chester, Warrington, London, Manchester, Bristol, Birmingham, Leeds, Dublin and Glasgow for nationwide service coverage, site surveys, maintenance visits and emergency call outs.
 Call us for a free survey.

 Sales & Service 0800 030 6838 Manchester 0161 660 2388 London 0203 858 0608 Reading 0118 391 4338